-The pulmonary artery of the closed circuit is connected to a pump, oxygenator and heat and gas exchanger so that the perfusate – STEEN Solution™ (with or without red blood cells) – assumes physiological temperature and partial gas pressures.
+The pulmonary artery of the closed circuit is connected to a pump, oxygenator and heat so that the perfusate – STEEN Solution™ (with or without red blood cells) – assumes physiological temperature and partial gas pressures.
 A leucocyte filter is connected before the inflow to prevent leucocyte-induced tissue injury.

 Since the lungs are generally cold before perfusion, initial flow rates must be very low, gradually increasing as the temperature increases.
 The flow should never exceed 4 l/min.
 Careful ventilation is begun as the temperature of the perfusate outflow reaches 32 °C.

 Functional assessment can begin when the circuit has reached the steady state – (perfusion and ventilation parameters have reached the intended values and with the temperature of 37 °C,), monitoring arterial and venous blood gases, end-tidal carbon dioxide and a range of hemodynamic parameters.

 To Order: REF 19004; 500 mL bottle